JAlcocerT/Linux/content/docs/Privacy/android.md

 ### How to send files to Android TV?

-We can use [LocalSend](https://github.com/localsend/localsend?tab=readme-ov-file#download), a F/OSS cross-platform alternative to AirDrop.
+We can use [Local Send](https://github.com/localsend/localsend?tab=readme-ov-file#download), a F/OSS cross-platform alternative to AirDrop.

 Install it with [FlatHub](https://flathub.org/apps/org.localsend.localsend_app):